Congenital generalized lipodystrophy: Type 2

-In those who have Type 2 CGL, a mutation in the BSCL2 gene encoding the Seipin protein and located at 11q13.
+In those who have Type 2 CGL, a mutation in the BSCL2 gene encoding the seipin protein and located at 11q13.
 This gene encodes a protein, Seipin, whose function is unknown.
 Expression of mRNA for the seipin protein is high in the brain, yet low in adipose tissues.
 Additionally, patients which have mutations in this protein have a higher incidence of mental retardation and lack mechanically active adipose tissue, which is present in those with AGPAT2 mutations.

 Type 3

 Type 3 CGL involves a mutation in the CAV1 gene.
-This gene codes for the Caveolin protein, which is a scaffolding membrane protein.
+This gene codes for the caveolin protein, which is a scaffolding membrane protein.
 This protein plays a role in lipid regulation.
 High levels of Cav1 are normally expressed in adipocytes.
 Thus, when the CAV1 gene mutates the adipocytes do not have Cav1 and are unable to properly regulate lipid levels.

 Type 4

 A mutation in the PTRF gene causes Type 4 CGL.
 This gene codes for a protein called polymerase I and transcript release factor.
-One of the roles the PTRF product has it to stabilize and aid in formation of caveolae.
+Some of the roles the PTRF product has are to stabilize and aid in formation of caveolae.
 Thus, the mechanism is similar to Type 3, in that the caveolae are unable to properly form and carry out their role in lipid regulation in both.
 Types 3 and 4 are two different mutations but they share a common defective pathway.